The World’s First Hour-angle wristwatch

 Heinmuller-check-chronometer

 John Heinmuller joined Wittnauer, the American agent for Longines, and played one of the greatest roles in shaping early aviation history.
-An inventor, pilot, watchmaker, and acquiring the nickname Aero One, he personally timed and brought recognition to aviation’s greatest feats as head of the Federation Aeronautique Internationale.
+An inventor, pilot, watchmaker, and acquiring the nickname Aero One, he personally timed and brought recognition to aviation’s greatest feats as official timer of the Federation Aeronautique Internationale.
 He was one of aviation’s greatest gatekeepers and inextricably joined Longines at the hip to the successes of American and international aviation endeavours.

 Image – Heinmuller – Man’s Fight to Fly.